 H&R Block is a leading brand in tax return preparation that offers extra help via 60,000 tax experts and 10,000 physical offices, making it one of the best tax software solutions right now.

 H&R Block as a company has been around in one form or another since the mid 1950s.
-It has grown from a small bookkeeping business in Kansas to one of the country’s best known and most popular tax preparation companies, and, unusually for this type of company, (compared to say, TurboTax or TaxAct), it has some 12,000 physical offices across the United States.
+It has grown from a small bookkeeping business in Kansas to one of the country’s best known and most popular tax preparation companies, and, unusually for this type of company, (compared to say, TurboTax (opens in new tab) or TaxAct (opens in new tab)), it has some 10,000 physical offices across the United States.
 In 2019, the company reported having prepared some 23 million tax returns in the United States.

 The range of products offered by H&R Block stands up well in what can be a crowded marketplace for tax return software.
 Its free version (for very basic tax returns) is one of the best on the market and all the editions benefit from a robust functionality.
 As the user’s tax return becomes more complicated, via rental property and investments for instance, the editions become slightly more expensive but are still worth paying for as they streamline the process and have lots of handy automatic functions to make preparing the return both efficient and as advantageous to the user as possible.

 10,000 physical locations to back up the online service

 - Suitable for the self employed and small businesses

 H&R Block products range from free (for very simple tax returns) through to $110 for the most advanced version for self-employed users.

 The prices for H&R Block software (excluding the free version) are fairly competitive and have optional add-ons such as a sliding supplemental charge for access to one of the company’s tax experts, called Tax Pro.
 The free version allows users to file a 1040 and Schedules 1-6 and does not incur a cost for Federal or state taxes.
 State taxes for other plan options are $36.99 extra, while adding the Tax Pro service starts at $69.99.